lchlewis/getting-and-cleaning-data-course-project/README.md

 # Deliverables

-run_analysis.R: R scripts contains all the code to transform raw data set in a tidy one.
+'run_analysis.R': R scripts contains all the code to transform raw data set in a tidy one.

 CodeBook.md: information about the variables, the data, and any transformations or work that was performed to clean up the data.